0x644BE25/Syrah/readme.md

 #### Method C: Manual

 Other than the programming language R, Syrah relies on several common bioinformatics tools.
 You will need the following software (if you are working on a shared compute resource, you should check if you already have some or all of them).
-Versions in parenthesis are those used during pipeline development, but most recent versions are likely to work as well:
+Versions in parenthesis are those used during pipeline development, but most relatively recent (and possibly quite old) versions are likely to work as well:

 -   [R](https://www.r-project.org/) (v4.4.1) and the R package [dbscan](https://github.com/mhahsler/dbscan)